 For every Breakthrough Moment shared by a visitor to this site, a crack will appear and a shard will fall.
 Together, we can break through The Glass Ceiling.

 I can’t think of a specific breakthrough “moment” per se, but I can say there are multiple times when I’ve read something or heard an interview with someone and realized some people out there truly understand.
 One such hero was Carrie Fisher.
 Sure, she loved her illegal substances, but I think every cell in her body housed a grain of her talents.
 It was during the promotions for The Force Awakens when everyone on Twitter began talking about her again.
-Fortunately this was before her death.
-I felt stronger in knowing this person on the other side of the country, a person of privilege and fame, knew how fucking hard things can be. — Amber
+Fortunately, this was before her death.
+I felt stronger in knowing this person on the other side of the country, a person of privilege and fame, knew how hard things can be. – Amber

 I stopped trying to use will power to control my anxiety.
 Instead of trying to control it, I just let the anxiety flow through my body.
 I found that the act of using will power to stop anxiety actually multiplies its power geometrically.
 By just ceding control for a few moments, I found that many times the anxiety would simply run it’s course and end.
+However, I do regret not trying smokeable cbd sooner.

 Anxiety (in reality) is very abstract and divorced from the real world.
 While ceding control of the anxiety, it’s helpful to be aware of all your senses, to feel your heartbeat, the air in your lungs, the sun on your face.
-This takes you out of the abstract, and brings you back to your immediate physical environmental.
+This takes you out of the abstract, and brings you back to your immediate physical environment.

 For me personally, these two techniques are very powerful tools in the control of anxiety. – Bob